Eyelid Surgery – Blepharoplasty

 Where tissues are dissected there can be bleeding from small capillaries that create an expanding blood clot (haematoma) this is an emergency and needs urgent treatment.
 Some early weeping of anaesthetic fluid from the eyelid incision is common.

-All incisions create wounds which heal to a very fine and barely visible scar in almost all patients particularly in eyelid surgery.
-Some patients have a predisposition to poorer scarring which can be Raised (hypertrophic),Wider (keloid) or White (hypopigmented).
+All incisions create wounds which heal to a very fine and barely visible scar in almost all patients particularly in surgery treatments on eyelids.
+Some have a predisposition to poorer scarring which can be Raised (hypertrophic),Wider (keloid) or White (hypopigmented).

 I prescribe prophylactic antibiotic ointment for incisions to keep them clean, but true infection is very rare.